Students have the opportunity to choose from multiple options that work best for them to earn this degree:

 Design, operate, analyze, and manage complex systems in a rapidly transforming world.

-The Master of Engineering (M.Eng.) in Systems Engineering + Design (SE+D) program honors that challenge by accelerating the learning curve for engineers entering design and systems fields.
-Building off of the resources of the top-ranked University of Michigan’s College of Engineering, the SE+D program was developed in collaboration with an interdisciplinary team of distinguished practitioners, faculty, and industry leaders.
+The Master of Engineering (M.Eng.) in Systems Engineering + Design (SE+D) program was built upon the resources of the top-ranked University of Michigan’s College of Engineering and was developed in collaboration with an interdisciplinary team of distinguished practitioners, faculty, and industry leaders.